 Current & future Art Box installations

-Maureen Kägi presents works on canvas that draw on the characteristics of a folding screen.
-The presentation interacts with the Art Box itself, alluding to different types of glassed display areas and playing with our perception.
+- Maureen Kägi’s Listening Towards the Sun presented works on canvas that drew on the characteristics of a folding screen.
+The presentation interacted with the Art Box itself, alluding to different types of glassed display areas and playing with our perception.

 - Oliver Ressler’s The Desert Lives concerned the former protest camp at Hausfeldstraße subway station (part of a campaign against construction of a new urban motorway).
 Ressler’s photo installation showed how the “barren” environment around the station might look if its design better reflected the ethos of climate activists.

 - Philipp Timischl’s An abstract and a site-specific painting walk outside a museum featured two paintings converted into multimedia installations.
 Screens displayed a never-ending dialogue between the two works with no clear conversational payoff.